Taip Ramadani

+Playing career

-As a player, Ramadani played with various Sydney clubs before transferring to Hungarian club Csömör KSK in 1998.
+Ramadani played with various Sydney clubs before transferring to Hungarian club Csömör KSK in 1998.
 In 2001, Ramadani joined Norwegian club Drammen HK and in 2005 he transferred to Qatar's Al Gharrafa club.

 In 2006, Ramadani founded the Canberra Handball Club which, in its inaugural season, and in 2010, won the New South Wales League.

-Ramadani played 64 international matches for Australia, scoring 167 goals, between 1993 and 2009.
+Ramadani played 68 international matches for Australia, scoring 191 goals, between 1993 and 2009.
 He competed at the Sydney 2000 Olympic Games and four IHF World Championships: Egypt 1999, Portugal 2003, Tunisia 2005 and Croatia 2009.
-In 2009 he made a return to International Handball with four appearances for Australia at the Croatia 2009, where he was also the assistant coach of the team.
+In 2009, he made a return to International Handball with four appearances for Australia at the Croatia 2009, where he was also the assistant coach of the team.